Elements of Sequential Monte Carlo: Probabilistic Models and Target Distributions

 \paragraph{Conditionally independent models} A common model in probabilistic machine learning is to assume that the datapoints $\y_\km$ in the dataset $\ym=\{\y_\km\}_{\km=1}^\Km$ are conditionally independent given the latent $\xm$.
 This means that the joint \gls{PDF} is given by

 where $p(\ym\given\xm)$ is the likelihood.
-For this class of models it might not be immediately apparent that we can define a useful sequence of target distributions.
-However, as we shall see, we can make use of auxiliary variables to design target distributions that may help with inference.
+For this class of models it might not be immediately apparent that we can define a useful sequence of target distributions on latent variables $\xp_{1:\tm}$.
+There is no obvious sequence structure as in the \gls{SSM} or the non-Markovian \gls{LVM}.
+However, as we shall see, we can make use of auxiliary variables to design target distributions that can help with inference.

 We will discuss two approaches to design the sequence of target distributions: using data tempering and likelihood tempering, respectively.
 Both of these will make use of an auxiliary variable technique, where each $\xp_\tm$ is a random variable on the same space as $\xm$.